 Blue Cross Blue Shield of Massachusetts Expedites Access to Care for Members Affected by Hurricane Isaias

 BOSTON, Aug.
-6, 2020 /PRNewswire/ -- In response to Hurricane Isaias, the governors of Florida, New Jersey and Connecticut have declared states of emergency and Blue Cross Blue Shield of Massachusetts (Blue Cross), Inc. is expediting access to care for affected members.
+6, 2020 /PRNewswire/ -- In response to Hurricane Isaias, which has led the governors of South Carolina, North Carolina and Virginia to declare states of emergency, Blue Cross Blue Shield of Massachusetts (Blue Cross), Inc. is expediting access to care for affected members.

-Blue Cross has more than 112,000 members living in Florida, New Jersey and Connecticut.
-The company is working to ensure those members can access health services and medications quickly and in locations convenient to them.
+Blue Cross has more than 43,000 members living in South Carolina, North Carolina and Virginia.
+The company is working to ensure that members can access health services and medications quickly and in locations convenient to them.

 - Early refills of any prescription medication.

-In response to the coronavirus pandemic, Blue Cross has already taken other steps to expand access to care that will benefit members in Florida, New Jersey and Connecticut affected by the hurricane.
+In response to the coronavirus pandemic, Blue Cross has already taken other steps to expand access to care that will benefit members in South Carolina, North Carolina and Virginia affected by the hurricane.
 Blue Cross is:

 - Waiving referral, authorization and pre-certification requirements for medical and pharmacy services,